Autism Spectrum Disorder: Information and Resources for Families

 A Brief Overview

-• Families concerned about a child’s development can call the state’s Family Health Hotline at 1-800-322-2588.
+• ASD can appear differently from one person to the next, and as a child develops from infancy through adulthood.
+Families concerned about a child’s development can call the state’s Family Health Hotline at 1-800-322-2588.
 This toll-free number offers help in English, Spanish and other languages.

 Full Article

-Parents of children with autism have many different experiences when watching for their baby’s first smile, their toddler’s first steps, emerging language, or their child’s learning in playtime or academic areas.
-When developmental milestones aren’t met in typical timeframes, families may seek a diagnosis, medical interventions, and/or supports from school.
+Parents of individuals with autism have many different experiences when watching their child’s development, navigating school years and relationships, and building community and belonging.
+When developmental milestones aren’t met in typical timeframes, families may seek a diagnosis, medical interventions, and/or support from school.

 April is Autism Acceptance Month, providing an opportunity to consider challenges and celebrations for individuals who experience neurodiversity, which is a word used to capture a range of differences in the ways that humans function and experience the world.
+Much of the Autistic community rallies to honor neurodiversity, uplift the voices of self-advocates, and forward the movement of civil and social rights.

 What is Autism Spectrum Disorder (ASD)?

-Autism is referred to as a “spectrum” disorder, which means that signs and symptoms vary among individuals.
+Autism Spectrum Disorder (ASD) is referred to as a “spectrum”, which means that signs and symptoms vary among individuals.
 The Centers for Disease Control and Prevention (CDC) defines Autism Spectrum Disorder (ASD) as “a developmental disability that can cause significant social, communication and behavioral challenges.

 “There is often nothing about how people with ASD look that sets them apart from other people, but people with ASD may communicate, interact, behave, and learn in ways that are different from most other people.
 The learning, thinking, and problem-solving abilities of people with ASD can range from gifted to severely challenged.
 Some people with ASD need a lot of help in their daily lives; others need less.”

-A diagnosis of ASD includes several conditions that were formerly diagnosed separately.
-Examples include autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
+A diagnosis of ASD includes several conditions that were formerly diagnosed separately, including autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
 A short YouTube video by Osmosis.org provides an overview of ASD.

 • Not pointing at objects, such as an airplane flying overhead, or looking when someone else points